OpsMo/OpsMo.github.io/_posts/2022-12-06-boto3-automate-scheduling-ec2.md

 ![image info](assets/images/boto-ec2/boto3_lambda.png){: width="250" }

-Managing the aws bill and availability of your ec2 instances can be challenging if they run all the time without any need.
+Managing the aws cost and availability of your ec2 instances can be challenging if they run all the time without any need.
 For example, many teams / companies often have development instances that are not used after working hours and weekends.
 So, by shutting these down when not in use, you could save a significant amount on your AWS bill.

 In our case, we tag all development instances (or any other resources that don’t need to run outside working hours) with `env: dev`.
 This makes it easy to filter and manage these instances separately from production or other critical workloads.